superlitong/tack-paper-slides-video/README.md

 # tack_paper_doc
-Some doc or videos for the sigcomm 2020 paper: TACK: Improving Wireless Transport Performance by Taming Acknowledgments
+This repo is to share some slides and videos for the SIGCOMM2020 paper “TACK: Improving Wireless Transport Performance by Taming Acknowledgments”.